Gym Exercises: A Beginner’s Guide to Working Out

 2. Shoulder press

 Sit on a bench with or without back support.
 Holding a dumbbell in each hand, position the hands so that the palms face forward and to the side of the ears.
-Then extend the arms overhead until the arms is straight, then slowly lower to the starting position.
+Then extend the arms overhead until the arms are straight, then slowly lower to the starting position.
 This is a pushing exercise.
 Perform two to three sets of 12-15 repetitions.

 3. Lat pull-down